DHTMLX/docs-suite/docs/treegrid/api/treegrid_scroll_event.md

 @signature: {'scroll: (scrollState: ICoords) => void;'}

 @params:
-- coords	object		an object with new top and left coordinates
+`coords: object` - an object with new top and left coordinates

 @example:
 grid.events.on("Scroll", function({top,left}){